The 5 Most Common Misconceptions About Mental Illness

 Unfortunately, when the media mentions mental illness, it's often in regard to a headline about a mass shooting or domestic violence incident.
 Although these headlines frequently portray many violent criminals as being mentally ill, most people with mental health problems aren't violent.

 The American Psychological Association reports that only 7.5% of crimes are directly related to symptoms of mental illness.
-Poverty, substance abuse, unemployment, and homelessness are among the other reasons why people commit violent acts.

 5. Mental health problems are forever.